 - Lunch, to-go sandwiches, will be provided on the coach ride and hosted by GRTC Leaders, in order to save time on the return to Havana.
-(Optional)
+(Included)

-- Evening is free to explore the sights and sounds of the city.
+- Evening is free to explore the sights and sounds of Havana.

-Day 7 – Thursday :: A community transformed by art, Hemingway's home and last night in Havana
+Day 6 – Thursday :: Hemingway by the sea, organic gardening, private cooking lesson, Hemingway's home and last night in Havana

 - Breakfast in hotel.
 (Included)